Raline Shah: Philanthropy

-Following the footsteps of her mother, Raline has deep passion for volunteer work and has initiated many collaborations with various charities in Indonesia and internationally, such as United Nation's High Commissioner for Refugees (UNHCR) and World Wide Fund for Nature (WWF).
+Following the footsteps of her mother, Raline has deep passion for volunteer work and has initiated many collaborations with various charities in Indonesia and internationally, such as United Nations' High Commissioner for Refugees (UNHCR) and World Wide Fund for Nature (WWF).
 In 2017, together with Valencia Mieke Randa and Vivy Tolgay, she co-founded Rumah Harapan Indonesia, a transit home for children under the age of 17 with serious non-communicable diseases, such as leukemia, cancer, tumors, physical abnormalities and bone disorders.
 The charity aims to provide a comfortable accommodation and support system for children from the rural areas who travel for treatment to the main cities in Indonesia.
-There are 6 “house of hopes” so far across Indonesia.
+There are 6 "house of hopes" so far across Indonesia.

-In 2016, Raline collaborated with 3 Little Angels to launch “Love ReSolution”, a campaign which seeks to raise funds for critically ill children in need of treatment.
+In 2016, Raline collaborated with 3 Little Angels to launch Love ReSolution, a campaign which seeks to raise funds for critically ill children in need of treatment.
 In 2018, Raline co-founded Yayasan Tunas Bakti Nusantara, a charity organization to develop education, health, and welfare support in the most remote regions of Indonesia.

 Business

 On August 8, 2017, Raline was appointed as the independent director of Indonesia AirAsia, an Indonesian subsidiary of the Malaysian low-cost airline company, AirAsia.
-CEO of AirAsia Group, Tony Fernandes, wrote that Raline is chosen as she is “smart, creative, humble”, which is what AirAsia needed to stay competitive.
-He hoped Raline’s presence would allow AirAsia to stay relevant among the younger generation.
+CEO of AirAsia Group, Tony Fernandes, wrote that Raline is chosen as she is "smart, creative, humble", which is what AirAsia needed to stay competitive.
+He hoped Raline's presence would allow AirAsia to stay relevant among the younger generation.

 Her latest entrepreneurial venture is a coffee shop named KISAKU Coffee in Jakarta that was launched in 2019.
-Kisaku is a Japanese word meaning “positive, open, and friendly”, which describes the coffee shop’s design philosophy.
+Kisaku is a Japanese word meaning "positive, open, and friendly", which describes the coffee shop's design philosophy.
 The place is a manifestation of adaptive reuse of an old and humble one-story residential house into an open and welcoming coffee shop.

 Personal life

-Raline is an avid traveler and believes in “a world without strangers”.
-She is well known for her love of nature and hiking, which started with her first movie, 5 cm, which features her character hiking up Mount Semeru, the biggest volcano and one of the most challenging climbs in Indonesia.
+Raline is an avid traveler and believes in "a world without strangers".
+She is known for her love of nature and hiking, which started with her first movie, 5 cm, which features her character hiking up Mount Semeru, the biggest volcano and one of the most challenging climbs in Indonesia.
 She has also successfully reached the peak of Mount Kilimanjaro in Tanzania.
 Raline is using her large platform to remind her audience to respect nature and to keep the landscape clean when hiking.

 Raline is also passionate about physical and spiritual wellness.
-During her interview with Daniel Mananta, Raline stated that, “Allah wants every person to be healthy, and when we fall ill, it is our duty to find meaning behind the illness by helping others who are not well.”
+During her interview with Daniel Mananta, Raline stated that, "Allah wants every person to be healthy, and when we fall ill, it is our duty to find meaning behind the illness by helping others who are not well."
 She routinely practices meditation, yoga, and detox treatments, finding them to not be in contrast with her religious belief but rather complementary.